anuj-modi/nufs/README.md

 # nufs
-A basic FUSE filesystem program written in C for CS3650 Computer Systems.
-It supports file permissions, directories, nesting, and more.
-May be buggy.
+A FUSE Filesystem written in C. Supports creating files, creating subdirectories, and moving files into these subdirectories.